t0m-a/Vagrantfiles/README.md

 These files are created *only* for Development and Staging environments. **Do not use in Production**.

 ##### Happy #DevOps & #Coding to all !
+Work in progress: Adding Vagrantfiles for DigitalOcean, Amazon Web Service EC2 and Docker containers provisioning...